tomnor/study/docs/index.rst

 =================================

 This repo for study things.
 Mostly python I guess.
 Also a good place to experiment with git and doc things.
+With this repo is meant https://github.com/tomnor/study.

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth:

    sloc.rst
    alarm.rst